Commands

 iop status --verbose

-iop proxy status --verbose
+iop proxy status --verbose--help

 Show help information for any command: